 Best for: Most dog nose and neck sizes.
 Can accommodate most Pit Bulls and mixes, Boxers, Rottweilers, English-style Labs, and lots of the Bully breeds!

-Pros: One-size-fits-most nose piece!
-(Plenty of room to pant and play ball!)
+Pros: Side strap helps maximize roominess for your dog to open their mouth allllll the way.
 The neck strap stays in place, it fits most dogs, and they’re reasonably priced.
+Comes with a safety strap!

 If you’re a client and have more questions, just let us know!